ark-network/ark/server/README.md

 ### Overview

-This is a Go implementation of Ark that uses covenants (on the Liquid network).
+This is a Go implementation of Ark Service Provider that uses covenants (on the Liquid network).

 This is a Proof of Concept in a early phase of development.